 Let’s face it, no one wants to deal with smelly fumes while dumping the RV tanks.
 And to be honest, for a while I actually thought that was normal.

-Yes, it’s embarrassing to admit but I can’t tell you how many times Eric went to dump our tanks and I’d be covering my face and saying “Dude, this can’t be normal!
+Yes, it’s embarrassing to admit but I can’t tell you how many times Eric went to dump our tanks during our first couple of months RVing and I’d be covering my face and saying “This can’t be normal!
 There’s gotta be a way to keep these fumes from coming inside the RV while you dump.
 Eeeeeew!”

 Not to mention, if our grey tank became full as we attempted to squeeze in some clean dishes before dumping, you could smell it.
 Gross.